Billa II (soundtrack): Reception

-Rediff's Pavithra Srinivasan gave it 3 stars out of 5 and went to add that Yuvan Shankar Raja had "infused certain freshness to the music", describing it as "quite promising".
+Pavithra Srinivasan of Rediff.com gave it 3 stars out of 5 and went to add that Yuvan Shankar Raja had "infused certain freshness to the music", describing it as "quite promising".
+Karthik Srinivasan of Milliblog added that "Yuvan salvages Billa 2's heavily stylized music" with two songs "Madurai Ponnu" and "Idhayam".
+Vipin Nair of Music Aloud called it a "largely disappointing soundtrack from Yuvan Shankar Raja for the much-hyped Billa 2" giving 6 out of 10 to the album.